vilicvane/clime-slack/README.md

 [Clime](https://github.com/vilic/clime) is a command-line interface framework for TypeScript.
 The beauty of Clime is that its core is not coupled with standard IO streams, and it uses a shim to generate proper contents for the interface.
 And in this case, `clime-slack` provides shim and utilities for Slack slash commands.

-This (`clime-slack`) is more of a showcase project though it might actually be useful if you decide to write one Slack slash commands application with Clime.
+This (`clime-slack`) is more of a showcase project though it might actually be useful if you decide to write a Slack slash commands application with Clime.

 ## Usage

 ### Shim

-You can use `SlackShim` with framework you like, in this example we are using `express`.
+You can use `SlackShim` with a web framework you like, in this example we are using `express`.

 **src/main.ts**